-The School of Nursing's graduate program is designed to provide opportunities for advanced practice and upward mobility within healthcare.
-The purpose of the graduate program is to provide an SDA Christian graduate nursing education for individuals who desire to serve local communities and the Seventh-day Adventist world church in advanced nursing roles.
+The School of Nursing's graduate programs are designed to provide opportunities for advanced practice and upward mobility within healthcare.
+The purpose of the graduate programs is to provide master's and doctoral level SDA Christian nursing education for individuals who desire to serve local communities and the Seventh-day Adventist world church in advanced nursing roles.